-20 30 Hydraulic system servo valve(s) and actuator(s) for PU control INCLUDED 31 Fuel feed pumps delivering less than 10 bars and their associated accessories (included EXCLUDED but not limited to tubes, hoses, supports, brackets and fasteners) 32 Any ancillary equipment associated with the PU air valve system such as hoses, EXCLUDED regulators reservoirs or compressors.
-EXCLODED 33 Exhaust beyond turbine exit and WG exit and associated brackets, support, screws, EXCLUDED nuts, dowels, washers or cables.
-EXCLODED 34 Studs used to mount PU to chassis or gearbox EXCLUDED 35 Flywheel INCLUDED 36 Clutch and clutch actuation system between the PU and the gearbox EXCLUDED 37 Fuel EXCLUDED 38 Engine oil.
+20 Hydraulic system come value(s) and actuator(s) for PLL control INCLUDED 30 Hydraulic system servo valve(s) and actuator(s) for PU control INCLUDED 31 Fuel feed pumps delivering less than 10 bars and their associated accessories (included but not limited to tubes, bases, supports, braskets and fasteness) EXCLUDED 22 but not limited to tubes, hoses, supports, brackets and fasteners) 32 Any ancillary equipment associated with the PU air valve system such as hoses, EXCLUDED 22 regulators reservoirs or compressors.
+33 Exhaust beyond turbine exit and WG exit and associated brackets, support, screws, EXCLUDED 24 nuts, dowels, washers or cables.
+EVOLUDED 34 Studs used to mount PU to chassis or gearbox EXCLUDED 35 Flywheel INCLUDED 36 Clutch and clutch actuation system between the PU and the gearbox EXCLUDED 37 Fuel EXCLUDED 38 Engine oil.
 EXCLUDED 39 Liquids other than Fuel and Engine oil.
 EXCLUDED 40 Ballast mounted on the PU up to 2kg.
-This is permitted (subject to Article 4.4 of the $F1$ Technical Regulations) but any in excess of 2kg will be removed before measuring PU INCLUDED weight.
+This is permitted (subject to Article 4.4 of the Technical Regulations) but any in excess of 2kg will be removed before measuring PU INCLUDED weight.
 41 Ballast mounted on the PU in excess of 2kg.
-EXCLUDED 42 Wiring harnesses which are not ordinarily part of a power unit EXCLUDED А PU and spares for all events in the F1-World-Championship plus 5000 km testing.
-Minimum number of PUs per Competitor team to be (number of PUs per driver per Championship season according to the F1-Sporting Regulations) x 2 + Necessary number of units to achieve 5000 km of testing.
-INCLUDED Additional PUs or spares required to replace units out of service due to accident damage or other cause induced by the Competitor team will be outside the supply perimeter and will incur additional charges В Demo event Power Units EXCLUDED С Transport of Power Units and support equipment from Manufacturers factory to event EXCLUDED D Personnel to support Power Unit (5 people) at test and race events INCLUDED E Travel, accommodation & reasonable expenses for support personnel EXCLUDED F Quantity of manufacturer specified fuel and oil EXCLUDED G Garage equipment defined as compulsory by Manufacturer (e.g. battery management) INCLUDED Н Garage IT equipment, connection to factory, servers, telemetry, radio, team clothing EXCLUDED 1 Dyno testing of installation components (Y hours or km) EXCLUDED
+EXCLUDED 42 Wiring harnesses which are not ordinarily part of a power unit EXCLUDED А PU and spares for all events in the Championship plus 5000 km testing.
+Minimum number of PUs per Competitor to be (number of PUs per driver per Championship according to the Sporting Regulations) x 2 + Necessary number of units to achieve 5000 km of testing.
+INCLUDED Additional PUs or spares required to replace units out of service due to accident damage or other cause induced by the Competitor will be outside the supply perimeter and will incur additional charges В Demo event Power Units EXCLUDED С Transport of Power Units and support equipment from Manufacturers factory to event EXCLUDED D Personnel to support Power Unit (5 people) at test and race events INCLUDED Е Travel, accommodation & reasonable expenses for support personnel EXCLUDED F Quantity of manufacturer specified fuel and oil EXCLUDED G Garage equipment defined as compulsory by Manufacturer (e.g. battery management) INCLUDED Н Garage IT equipment, connection to factory, servers, telemetry, radio, team clothing EXCLUDED Dyno testing of installation components (Y hours or km) EXCLUDED